Chief Operating Officer Group

 - Ensuring the appropriate Enterprise Architecture is in place to support Finance's ongoing and changing business requirements, including the development and implementation of a Finance Information Management strategy;

 - Providing leading practice quality assurance and testing support;

 - Providing leading practice program and project management services;

 - Developing and maintaining IT policies and methodologies; and

 - Providing the appropriate level of IT Continuity to support the Department's business continuity requirements.

-The Workplace Solutions Branch is responsible for the delivery of a range of workplace services which support the successful functioning of the Department, by:
+The branch is also responsible for the delivery of a range of workplace services (including accommodation, travel and security) which support the successful functioning of the Department.